NixImagery/Niximagery/_cameras/hasselblad-v.md

 ## Introduction and the cost of Hasselblads
 My wife and I [met a guy](fuji-gw690ii) one frosty morning, out in the countryside with a Hasselblad while his other half was at a car boot sale.
 He had bought the camera but was unable to tell his wife.
 I am more fortunate, and my wife is not averse to me owning a Hasselblad but we are  both educators and not that flush, so a little humility and frugality is in order.
 She has helped me be smart and not so impulsive, and had me talk her through the due diligence and research I have done since that first GAS[^gasv] attack a year ago.
 That said, I have had encouragement in my desire to own a Hasselblad camera system:

-[^gasv]: Gear Aquisition Syndrome.
+[^gasv]: Gear Acquisition Syndrome.
 Photographers get it.
 Guitarists get it.
 Artists get it.
 You get it.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">do it ; - )</p>&mdash; Dr David Mitchell (@DSM888) <a href="https://twitter.com/DSM888/status/1334098543984906247?ref_src=twsrc%5Etfw">December 2, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>